Mouth and throat cancers may look like open sores, growths, or discolored areas in the mouth.

 Avoiding excessive alcohol and tobacco use can greatly reduce the risk of mouth and throat cancers.
 Smoothing rough edges from broken teeth or fillings is another preventive measure.
 Staying out of the sun and using sunscreen help reduce the risk of lip cancer.
 If sun damage covers a large area of the lip, a lip shave, in which the entire outer surface is removed using either surgery or a laser, may prevent a progression to cancer.

-Current vaccines against HPV Prevention Human papillomavirus (HPV) causes warts.
-Some types of HPV cause skin warts, and other types cause genital warts (growths in or around the vagina, penis, or rectum).
-Infection with some HPV... read more target some of the HPV strains that cause throat cancers, so vaccination may prevent some of these cancers from developing.
+Current vaccines against HPV Human Papillomavirus (HPV) Vaccine The human papillomavirus (HPV) vaccine helps protect against infection by the strains of HPV that are most likely to cause the following: Cervical cancer, vaginal cancer, and vulvar cancer in... read more target some of the HPV strains that cause throat cancers, so vaccination may prevent some of these cancers from developing.

 Treatment of Mouth and Throat Cancer

 The mainstays of treatment for mouth and throat cancer are surgery Surgery for Cancer Surgery is a traditional form of cancer treatment.
 It is the most effective in eliminating most types of cancer before it has spread to lymph nodes or distant sites (metastasized).
 Surgery may... read more and radiation therapy Radiation Therapy for Cancer Radiation is a form of intense energy generated by a radioactive substance, such as cobalt, or by specialized equipment, such as an atomic particle (linear) accelerator.
 Radiation preferentially... read more .
 Doctors select the treatment based on the size and location of the cancer.